 So make sure you get other people to look at it optimize everything and when we say optimize we mean to make it amazing.

 Make the description exactly what the person is searching for.

 Make the title exactly what the person is searching for including the description copy that evokes emotion.

 If you want to check it out that group is really good, jump in then.
-You'll learn a lot that copywriting is super important and if you're not good at it, either sits down and try and improve or outsource it, if you can.
+You'll learn a lot that copywriting is super important and if you're not good at it, either sit down and try and improve or outsource it if you can.